Parent FAQs

 What kind of tree will we be getting?

 • Neighborhood Forest aims to provide native trees in all the regions we serve.
-Last year, we gave away 9 different species.
+Last year we gave away 11 different species.
 We tend to provide species on a state-by-state basis and like to provide different species each year to provide variety and diversity of trees.

 When will my tree be arriving and will it be shipped directly to my address?

-• We aim to have the trees arrive to your school, library, or youth group leader by April 20th.
+• We aim to have the trees arrive to your school, library, or youth group leader in time for Earth Day.
 If you are ordering your free tree from your child’s school, your child should bring the tree home when it is distributed at their school around Earth Day (April 22).

 • If you are ordering your tree through your library, you will need to pick up your tree from your library when it arrives.
 You are responsible for contacting your library and arranging for the pick up of your tree around Earth Day.